Meir Tamari: Jewish business ethics

 Tamari does not claim that Judaism dictates a specific type of economic regime; he writes: "Judaism does not propose any specific economic theory or system; rather, it proposes a moral-religious framework within which the theory or system must operate".
 However, in other writings he makes clear that Judaism does place certain limits on economic systems.

 Tamari says that champions of capitalism use the Jew as a role model for private enterprise.
 The problem with these arguments is that they separate Jewish economic practices from Jewish sources.
 These sources impose important restraints on the free market model, restraints that derive from the peculiarly Jewish concepts of mutual responsibility while capitalism is based on egotism and selfishness.

 According to Tamari, despite Judaism's insistence on economic justice, charity, and mutual assistance, it also recognizes the legitimacy of private property, the profit motive and the market mechanism.
 In other words, neither socialism nor total laissez-faire capitalism is consistent with Jewish values.

 Awards

-Tamari is the recipient of many awards, including the "Transparency Shield" awarded annually by the Israeli chapter of Transparency International.
+Tamari has been awarded the "Transparency Shield" from Transparency International.